 It’s no secret that most maple products are often properly air-dried, with some undergoing quicker chemical drying procedures.
 Because of this, it has a low moisture level suitable for making an epoxy resin table.

 Another specie under this category that works well with epoxy tables is hard maple.
 Although this hardwood scores 1450 on the Janka scales, it’s smooth enough to work with as long as it’s properly dried and passed the moisture meter.
-But we don’t suggest using maple wood for axe throwing target.
+However, it’s not the best wood for an axe throwing target.

 #2: Olive Wood

-Since olive wood features straight grains and smooth textures, we can say that it’s one of the best wood options you can consider for an epoxy river table.
+Since olive wood features straight grains and smooth textures, I can recommend it as one of the best wood options for an epoxy river table.

 It will always have higher moisture levels than others, even when dried, so constantly checking its water content is highly encouraged.